 The AACC Dealer School is offering a free 9-week training program which will teach you how to deal Blackjack and Carnival games.
 Begin your career today as a casino table games dealer!

-Our Dealer School prepares you for Maryland state dealer licensing as you learn essential skills to deal a combination of blackjack, carnival games and other specialty games such as roulette, baccarat, Pai Gow and craps.
-There are several opportunities for immediate employment in any of the six Maryland casinos.
+Prepare for Maryland state dealer licensing and learn essential skills to deal blackjack, carnival games, roulette, baccarat, Pai Gow and craps.
+AACC Dealer School can lead to immediate employment opportunities in any of the six Maryland casinos.
 So, getting trained will get you ready to audition for this career of a lifetime!

 View our Dealer School Orientation online to learn more about the industry, area casinos and classes at AACC.

-Gaming is one of the fastest growing industries on the east coast.
-The U.S. Bureau of Labor Statistics predicts employment for gaming dealers to grow by 17 percent by 2020, adding more than 15,000 jobs and growing faster than any other gaming services occupations.
-The state of Maryland recently approved table games and each of the six Maryland casinos are recruiting dealers to meet the demand.
+As one of the fastest growing industries on the east coast, the U.S. Bureau of Labor Statistics predicts demand for gaming dealers to grow 17 percent by 2020.
+The state of Maryland recently legalized table games and each of the six Maryland casinos are recruiting dealers to meet the demand of adding more than 15,000 new jobs in the coming years.
 The average beginning salary for dealers is $9,500 plus tips with a potential for $50,000 or more per year.